vvvvvvss/DeMachinate/README.md

+# TradeWatch - A stock market manipulation detection system
-# What is manipulation and how to investigate it?
+## What is manipulation and how to investigate it?

 There are three types of manipulation: